 After moving to SiteGround, I used W3 Total Cache which played nicely with the hosting.
 I gained a lot of improvements in sitespeed tests after playing with numerous settings for many days.
 This was when I reached the PageSpeed score of 84.

 For the past two years, I had been using Cache Enabler by KeyCDN which is a lightweight caching, minification, and optimisation solution.
 I liked how simple it is and there aren’t plenty of section to mess with.
 It worked very well to contribute to the speed of my blog.

 After switching to an UpCloud VPS running LiteSpeed server, I started using LiteSpeed Cache plugin which offers a big advantage on LiteSpeed servers.

 4. I Stopped Using Google AdSense

 Bummer!
 I stopped using ads.
 Wha..!
 How am I supposed to make money now?
 Yes this is exactly what I thought before removing those ads from my blog.
 Why, you ask?
 Because PageSpeed results told me they were slowing my blog down.

 Now, for a blog – big or small, ads are one of the primary sources of income.
-But if you think AdSense ads can make you millionaire, think again, because they won’t – unless you’re receiving millions page views every day?
-In the era of ad blocking, you can’t really rely on conventional ad methods like AdSense.
-They’re blocked most of the time – and those who actually view them might not even pay attention, let alone clicking them.
+But if you think AdSense ads can make you a millionaire, think again, because they won’t – unless you’re receiving millions page views every day?
+In the era of ad blocking, you can’t rely on conventional ad methods like AdSense.
+They’re blocked most of the time – and those who actually see them might not even pay attention, let alone clicking them.

 My AdSense used to take nearly a year before reaching $100 – the minimum you need in order to be paid out.
 I am paying more than that just for hosting.
 That’s why I didn’t think twice before completely removing AdSense code when I saw it slowing my blog down.
 I also removed Amazon’s recommendation ads and I saw further improvement in PageSpeed score.